-From Sunday, officials from around 205 countries, jurisdictions and other countries started the first FATF plenary meeting for 2020 in Paris.
+From October 21, officials from around 205 countries, jurisdictions and other countries started the first ever virtual FATF plenary meeting for 2020 in Paris.
 Every year, there are three plenary meetings of the inter-governmental body tasked with rooting out money laundering and terror financing by plugging loops holes in the international financial system.

 For India, FATF has become an important measure to put pressure on Pakistan to dismantle the infrastructure that supports cross-border attacks.

 The virtual meeting was also taking place after a gap of eight months, as the June plenary was cancelled due to coronavirus pandemic.